-A study of American writing in its historical contexts.
+This course provides a study of American writing in its historical contexts.
 The course may include Colonial literature, Contact literature, literature of the American Renaissance, African-American slave narratives, and transcriptions of Native oral literatures.

-Prerequisites: Two lower-division English courses excluding ENGL 170-3, or 45 credit hours, or permission of the instructor
+Prerequisites: Two lower-division English courses (excluding ENGL 170-3) or permission of the instructor

-ENGL 390-3 Language The structure and development of the English language from its beginnings to the present, with close reference to literary texts.
+ENGL 390-3 Language This course examines the structure and development of the English language from its beginnings to the present, with close reference to literary texts.

-Prerequisites: Two lower-division English courses excluding ENGL 170-3, or 45 credit hours, or permission of the instructor
+Prerequisites: Two lower-division English courses (excluding ENGL 170-3) or permission of the instructor

-ENGL 400-3 Contemporary Theory An advanced study of current theoretical modes, including feminism and gender theory, deconstruction, postcolonial theory, discourse analysis, new historicism and Marxist theory, psychoanalytic theory, and cultural studies.
+ENGL 400-3 Contemporary Theory This course provides an advanced study of current theoretical modes, including feminism and gender theory, deconstruction, postcolonial theory, discourse analysis, new historicism and Marxist theory, psychoanalytic theory, and cultural studies.
 The course includes an investigation of the critical positions of contemporary theorists.

-Prerequisites: Two lower-division English courses excluding ENGL 170-3, or 45 credit hours, or permission of the instructor
+Prerequisites: Two lower-division English courses (excluding ENGL 170-3) or permission of the instructor